 Sponsored by the Lake Minnetonka/Excelsior Rotary Club this award is an ongoing tribute in memory of Joyce Gustafson, a long time Minnetonka music teacher who died in April 1999, after a five-year battle with cancer.
 This annual award provides recognition to a Minnetonka employee who demonstrates the special commitment to students, creativity in teaching, support for colleagues, and the high level of professionalism shown by Joyce Gustafson during her teaching career in the Minnetonka Schools.

 This relatively new award promotes and recognizes strong volunteer leadership and community involvement in the South Lake Minnetonka Area, including support of the Minnetonka School District and support of youth-oriented activities and services.

 The Minnetonka School District Spinnaker Award is presented annually to individuals or groups who exemplify volunteerism, community and serving the greater good.
 Like the spinnaker on a sailboat, the groups or individuals recognized with this award are out in front, full-sail, leading us toward the fulfillment of our dreams.
 These individuals are powered by the winds of passion, hope, confidence, and inspiration.
 Honorees may be individual volunteers, financial contributors, volunteer project or event groups, business partners.

-The Minnetonka Community Education Advisory Council will award up to three awards to volunteers, program participants, or others involved in one of three program areas: Early Childhood Family Education (ECFE), Youth Programs or Adult Programs.
+The Minnetonka Community Education Advisory Council will award up to four awards to volunteers, program participants, business/association partners or others involved in Early Childhood Family Education (ECFE), Youth Programs or Adult Programs.